Quick answer

 Quick read

 The right size depends on exactly one thing: how much gear your dancer carries to the most demanding event this season.
-Class-only: a medium duffle with a shoe pocket ($30-50) is all you need.
+Class-only: a medium duffle with a shoe pocket ($30 to $50) is all you need.
 First recital season: same medium duffle, add a single garment bag for the costume.
-Competition with 1-2 routines: a large duffle with a costume hook ($50-100).
-Competition with 3 or more routines and multiple outfit changes: this is where rolling rack bags (Dream Duffel, Glam'r Gear, $200-400) earn their price.
+Competition with 1 to 2 routines: a large duffle with a costume hook ($50 to $100).
+Competition with 3 or more routines and multiple outfit changes: this is where rolling rack bags earn their price, and they do not all cost $300 plus (a value rack bag like Mavii runs about $110 to $140, premium systems like Dream Duffel or Glam'r Gear about $365 to $400).
 Buy for what you actually carry this season, not for what you might carry someday.

 What to do

-- For a class-only dancer (no performances yet): a medium zip duffle with a side shoe pocket, a flat bottom, and a water bottle holder is the entire requirement.
-Target, TJ Maxx, and dance retailers all carry these in the $25-50 range.
+2. For a class-only dancer (no performances yet): a medium zip duffle with a side shoe pocket, a flat bottom, and a water bottle holder is the entire requirement.
+Target, TJ Maxx, and dance retailers all carry these in the $25 to $50 range.
 Nothing fancier is needed until performance season.

-- For your first recital season: the class bag usually covers it.
-Add a garment bag for the costume if it needs to travel (a $12-18 single garment bag works).
+4. For your first recital season: the class bag usually covers it.
+Add a garment bag for the costume if it needs to travel (a $12 to $18 single garment bag works).
 The class bag plus a garment bag is the correct setup for most recital families.
 You do not need a full rack system for one costume.

-- For competition, count costumes before buying anything.
-One or two routines per competition weekend: a large duffle with a flat hook for hanging a garment bag ($50-100 range).
+5. For competition, count costumes before buying anything.
+One or two routines per competition weekend: a large duffle with a flat hook for hanging a garment bag ($50 to $100 range).
 Three or more costumes with multiple outfit changes: this is where rolling rack bags (Dream Duffel Medium, Glam'r Gear Changing Station, Mavii) earn their price.
 You are paying for rolling stability, rack height, and costume-protection capacity.
+Our competition dance bags review compares those three directly (Glam'r Gear's built-in privacy curtain and four-wheel rolling, Mavii's $109 to $139 entry price, Dream Duffel's name-recognition and replacement-part availability) so you pay for the rack that solves your actual problem, not just the one everyone at the venue has.
+Once you have the bag, the competition weekend packing checklist walks the night-before bag-load (pack by routine number, not by category) that keeps a multi-costume rack findable backstage instead of becoming a costume-and-shoe scramble at 6am.

 Common mistakes

-- Don't buy a competition rack bag for a class-only or first-recital dancer.
-Dream Duffel and Glam'r Gear are built for carrying 4-8 full costumes across a competition weekend.
+• Don't buy a competition rack bag for a class-only or first-recital dancer.
+Dream Duffel and Glam'r Gear are built for carrying 4 to 8 full costumes across a competition weekend.
 If your dancer has one recital costume and goes to class twice a week, that bag is 8x the bag she needs.
 Start with a medium duffle and upgrade only when the gear outgrows it.

-- Don't overbuy and then regret the weight.
-Large competition bags fully packed weigh 25-40 lbs.
+• Don't overbuy and then regret the weight.
+Large competition bags fully packed weigh 25 to 40 lbs.
 A child under 10 cannot manage a full-sized competition rack bag independently.
-If your dancer is young, smaller and lighter beats technically-more-capacity.
+If your dancer is young, a bag she can roll and lift herself beats one with more room she can't budge.